David Thorpe (motorcyclist): Later career

+Career overview

+Thorpe won 50 individual heat races and 22 Grand Prix victories during his world championship racing career.
+He was a three-time 500cc World Champion (1985, 1986, 1989), a 250cc British motocross national champion (1982) and a five-time 500cc British motocross national champion (1983-1987).
+He was a member of seven British Motocross des Nations teams (1981-1986, 1989) and three Trophée des Nations teams (1982-1984).
+Thorpe was the top 500cc points scorer at the 1985 and 1989 Motocross des Nations events.

 Post-Motocross career

 After his competitive career, Thorpe served as manager of the British Motocross des Nations team, which included the upset victory by the 1994 British team of Rob Herring, Paul Malin and Kurt Nicoll.
 The victory marked the first time a British team had won the event since 1967 and, broke a 13-year American winning streak at the Motocross des Nations.
-Afterwards, Thorpe concentrated on team management, running the UK based CAT Honda team during the late 1990s.
+Afterwards, Thorpe concentrated on team management, running a UK based Honda team during the late 1990s with rider Mike Brown.
 The team was a success both in the UK and on the Grand Prix circuit, however Honda suddenly withdrew their support (along with several other teams) in 2001, and the team disbanded.

 In recent years, Thorpe has returned to motocross, although he now competes for fun, competing in his local regional championship with great success.
-He has also been clerk of the course of the West of England MCC's Patchquick trophy meeting.
+He has been clerk of the course of the West of England MCC's Patchquick trophy meeting.
+Thorpe also started an Adventure and Off-Road Centre based in the Exmoor National Park with ties to Honda.
+The centre allows people to try out off-road motorcycles in a safe, supervised environment.

 In 2007 Thorpe contested the two round, FIM Veterans Motocross World Cup in the senior class.
 Thorpe won the overall victory at both rounds (Namur, Belgium and Donington Park, Great Britain), giving him his fourth world title.

+Motocross Grand Prix Results

+Points system from 1969 to 1983: